-But, derma rolling also pierces the collagen cells under the skins surface which makes your body produce more collagen.
+But, derma rolling also pierces the collagen cells under the surface of the skin which makes your body produce more collagen.
 This is a very slow process.
 It takes about a year.

-Eventually your skin will begin to glow with a youthful appearance.
-Your wrinkles begin to plump out and scarring?
-It actually begins to rebuild the tissue that was lost.
+Eventually, your skin will begin to glow with a youthful appearance.
+Your wrinkles begin to plump out and scars?
+It actually begins to rebuild the tissue that was lost!

 My Experience with Derma Rolling the good, the bad and the pretty…